 Gary and James were joined for rehearsals and live performances in 2015 by former frontman of the Centeniers, keyboardist Steve Le Long, and drummer Jonny Hill known for his work with The Valentines.
 Following Steve’s departure from the band, Alice Gee joined on keyboard and backing vocals in 2016.
 In 2017 there was another lineup change as Alice left and Steve returned to the fold.

 Vagus: A timeline 2013-2018

 Harlequin Knights band members James Dolan (guitar/vocals) and Gary Law (bass) find their mutual interest in improvisation increasingly unsuited to the Knights’ methodical approach.
-Meanwhile, in relatively unstructured recording sessions the duo lays down tracks for the album End of the Pier by likeallstars which, in altered form, become staples of the early sets of a new band.
+Meanwhile, in relatively unstructured recording sessions the duo lays down tracks for the album End of the Pier by likeallstars.
+The songs reappear in altered form in early sets of a new band.

 James and Gary make it official: Their new project is called Vagus, drawing musical and philosophical inspiration from German trailblazers Can and Neu!

 Steve Le Long (keyboards) and Jonny Hill (drums) join Vagus.

 The first song by Vagus, Gutsty, is released with a music video by Chris Almond.

 Vagus unveil an artwork, Vagus Can, comprising a photographic print and a readymade element (the can of the title) at RampARTS Exhibition.